 For many years, alopecia was considered to be an incurable condition.
 Thankfully, the achievements of modern science and medicine challenge this old-fashioned belief.
 However, alopecia and baldness are, in most cases, hereditary, thus, their treatment can take a lot of effort and time.

 Even though androgenic alopecia is not a life-threatening disease, it adversely impacts one’s mental health and quality of life.
 There are various approved treatments for hair loss, invasive and therapeutic.

-Such medications as Minoxidil and Finasteride are commonly prescribed, but they rarely work without any adverse effects and need to be used regularly.
+Medications, such as Minoxidil and Finasteride, are commonly prescribed, but they rarely work without any adverse effects and need to be used regularly.
 Therefore, scientists continue to look for safer and more effective hair loss and baldness cures.

 The triggers of hair loss and baldness are numerous.
 Baldness is linked to the male sex hormone dihydrotestosterone, that makes hair follicles shrink, thus leading to thinner and weaker hair.
 It is the main cause of severe hair loss in about 95% of men.

 Androgenic and focal alopecia is the most difficult to get rid of.
 A thorough examination is needed to determine the exact cause of hair loss and the best possible treatment.
 You will need a set of targeted measures to combat the problem.

 There are, of course, other possible factors leading to baldness that include:

 If you are researching cures for baldness, you might have noticed that doctors, more and more, recommend cosmetological procedures based on physiotherapy.
 Such procedures can enhance the effectiveness of various active elements (e.g. in hair masks), facilitate the blood supply, nourish hair follicles, and regulate the metabolic rate.